Salient Object Detection: A Survey: Survey of the State of the Art

-In previous sections, we review models that compute a saliency map for the input image, which might be useful for some applications like image re-targeting.
-There exist some algorithms which aim at directly segmenting or localizing salient objects with bounding boxes, or whose main research effort is not on the saliency map computation.
+In this section, we review algorithms that aim to directly segment or localize salient objects with bounding boxes, and algorithms that are closely related to saliency detection.
+Some subsections offer a different categorization of some models covered in the previous sections (e.g., supervised vs. unsupervised).
+See~\figref{tab:salModelsOthers}.

 \textbf{Localization models}.
 Liu~\etal~\cite{LiuSZTS07Learn} convert the binary segmentation map to bounding boxes.
 The final output is a set of rectangles around salient objects.
-Feng~\etal~\cite{feng2011salient} define saliency for each sliding window as its composition cost using the remaining parts of the image.
-Based on an over-segmentation of the input image, the local maxima, which can efficiently be found among all the sliding windows in a brute-force manner, are believed to be corresponding to salient objects.
+Feng~\etal~\cite{feng2011salient} define saliency for a sliding window as its composition cost using the remaining image parts.
+Based on an over-segmentation of the image, the local maxima, which can efficiently be found among all sliding windows in a brute-force manner, are assumed to correspond to salient objects.

-The basic assumption of previous approaches that at least one salient object exists in the input image may not always hold as some \emph{background images} contain no salient objects at all.
-In~\cite{wang2012salient}, Wang~\etal~investigate the problem of detecting the \emph{existence} and the location of salient objects on thumbnail images.
-Specifically, each image is described by a set of saliency features extracted on multiple channels.
+The basic assumption in many previous approaches is that at least one salient object exists in the input image.
+This may not always hold as some \emph{background images} contain no salient objects at all.
+In~\cite{wang2012salient}, Wang~\etal~investigate the problem of localizing and predicting the \emph{existence} of salient objects on thumbnail images.
+Specifically, each image is described by a set of features extracted in multiple channels.
 The existence of salient objects is formulated as a binary classification problem.
-For localization, a regression function is learned via the Random Forest regressor on training samples to directly output the position of the salient object.
+For localization, a regression function is learned using a Random Forest regressor on training samples to directly output the position of the salient object.